claint76/inivation-docs/Software user guides/User_guide_-_cAER.md

 update its configuration and react to eventual changes.
 This provides an efficient inter-thread communication solution, instead of relying on expensive locks to synchronize some additional state variable.
-SSHS listeners are added to each module’s configuration nodes, to set the above atomic variable appropriately when changes occur.
+SSHS listeners are added to each moduleâ€™s configuration nodes, to set the above atomic variable appropriately when changes occur.

 ## Mainloop